The Contribution of Forensic Nurses in the Criminal Justice System

 Community Outreach

-Through public education campaigns, forensic nurses raise awareness about violence prevention and the resources available to victims.
-These efforts foster trust between communities, healthcare providers, and law enforcement, creating a more supportive environment for victims of crime (Harrington et al., 2018).
+Beyond their work in hospitals and courtrooms, forensic nurses engage in community outreach to raise awareness about violence prevention and available resources for victims.
+They conduct educational campaigns, workshops, and support group meetings to inform the public about recognizing signs of abuse and seeking help.
+These efforts foster a stronger relationship between communities, healthcare providers, and law enforcement, creating a safer and more supportive environment for victims (Harrington et al., 2018).

 Impact on the Criminal Justice System